 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-PETA is calling on British Prime Minister Boris Johnson to stop the Ministry of Defence (MoD) from using real bear fur for the ornamental headpieces worn by the Queen’s Guard and to have the ceremonial caps fashioned from luxurious faux fur instead.
+PETA is calling on British Prime Minister Rishi Sunak to stop the Ministry of Defence (MoD) from using real bear fur for the ornamental headpieces worn by the King’s Guard and to have the ceremonial caps fashioned from luxurious faux fur instead.

 Where These Ornamental Headpieces Actually Come From

-The hats are made from the fur of black bears killed in Canada, and in some provinces, there are no restrictions on shooting mother bears who have nursing cubs, which leads to the eradication of entire families, as the cubs are orphaned and left to die.
+The hats are made from the fur of black bears killed in Canada.
+During spring hunts, mother bears with nursing cubs may be shot, which leads to the eradication of entire families, as the cubs are orphaned and left to die.
 The MoD has claimed that these bears are shot as part of a licensed cull, yet PETA has found no evidence that any Canadian province has run any official black bear–culling programs.

 Recreational hunters are granted tags to kill the bears, and some even use bows and arrows to do so.
 The bears are often shot but not killed immediately.
 As many as one bear in seven will escape wounded and die slowly from blood loss or starvation.
 The U.K. government is creating a demand for the bears’ fur and fueling the slaughter by continuing to make the ornamental hats with that fur.